-Daniel O’Brien is an associate in the firm’s Litigation practice group who focuses on commercial litigation and complex commercial litigation matters.
+Daniel O’Brien is a senior associate in the firm’s Litigation practice group who focuses on commercial litigation and complex commercial litigation matters.
 Dan counsels his clients on contract disputes, business torts, consumer fraud and consumer protection matters, sales and commercial transaction disputes, and corporate litigation.
 He also handles product liability and general litigation matters.
 Dan is experienced in prosecuting and defending complex litigation in both state and federal court.

 Dan counsels clients through all phases of discovery, pretrial briefing and motion practice, trial preparation, and settlement strategy and negotiations.

 He also assists municipal clients in various capacities and currently serves as prosecuting attorney for the City of Crestwood, Missouri.